-Quorum and Voting: A quorum is established when a majority of the voting membership attends.
+Quorum and Voting: A quorum is established when five (5) members are in attendance.

-Membership includes, but is not limited to the Chief Compliance Officer (chair), and up to eight voting members.
-A quorum is established when the majority of its members attend.
-In addition to the Chief Compliance Officer, the following positions are also ICC members: a representative of the Health Services Department, a representative of the Finance Department, a representative of the Chief Operating Officer, and a representative from the Office of Chief Product Officer and a representative from the Office of the Chief Medical Officer.
+Membership The committee is chaired by the Chief Compliance Officer (chair) and consists of up to eight (8) voting members.
+In addition to the Chief Compliance Officer, the following positions are also voting ICC members: a representative of the Health Services Department, a representative of the Finance Department, a representative of the Chief Operating Officer, a representative from Executive Services, a representative from Audit Services, and a representative from the Office of Chief Product Officer.